DistributedClocks/GoVector/README.md

 ### Usage

-    A simple standalone program can be found in server/broker/runbroker.go which will setup a broker with command line parameters.
+    A simple stand-alone program can be found in server/broker/runbroker.go which will setup a broker with command line parameters.
    	Usage is:
     "go run ./runbroker (-logpath logpath) -pubport pubport -subport subport"